line

 This is particularly pertinent for a Christian Spiritualist who may be told by Fundamentalists that Christian Spiritualism is 'an abomination' to God and apparently "backing it up" by quoting from Leviticus 19:31 or Deuteronomy 18:10-12.
 The Christian Spiritualist is thus shunned by some so-named mainstream Christian authorities, even being denied entry to Bible study courses.

-Quite simply, the Bible states that Mosaic Law ended with the life, death and resurrection of Jesus.
-Followers of Christ are not under the Law of Moses: "He did away with the law of the commandments in regulations" (Eph.
-2:15), and to this can also be added the fact that Gentiles do not have to follow the Law of Moses: "I said unto Peter before them all, If thou, being a Jew, livest after the manner of Gentiles, and not as do the Jews, why compellest thou the Gentiles to live as do the Jews?"
-(Gal.
-2:14).
+Quite simply, the Bible shows that Mosaic Law ended with the life, death and resurrection of Jesus.
+Followers of Christ are not under the Law of Moses: "He did away with the law of the commandments in regulations" (Eph.2:15), and to this can also be added the fact that Gentiles do not have to follow the Law of Moses: "I said unto Peter before them all, If thou, being a Jew, livest after the manner of Gentiles, and not as do the Jews, why compellest thou the Gentiles to live as do the Jews?"
+(Gal.2:14).
 It is manifestly bizarre that people calling themselves Biblical Christians make a point of preaching the absolute opposite of strong and clear Biblical statements.

 Mosaic Law was there for those not yet in a position to follow the Christ Way - the Way laid down by Christ, the way of the Spirit.
-Prior to Christ's birth, life, death and resurrection, a chosen people singled out for example would have to submit to a written Law.
-This was instead of a Law written into the hearts and minds (Heb.
-8:10; Jer.
-31:33) of those that could now follow the Christ Way and the law of the Spirit because of the accomplishments of Jesus the Christ.
+Prior to Christ's birth, life, death and resurrection, a chosen people singled out for example would have to submit to a written Law - a Law of the Old Covenant.
+But now there was a new Law, a New Covenant.
+This was instead of a Law written into the hearts and minds of those that could now follow the Christ Way and the Law of the Spirit because of the accomplishments of Jesus the Christ: "For this is the covenant that I will make with the house of Israel after those days, saith the Lord; I will put my laws into their mind, and write them in their hearts" (Heb.8:10; Jer.31:33).

-Christ came to fulfil the written Law of Moses and the prophets, and in so doing, ended the written Law of Moses: "Christ is the end of the law" (Romans 10:4).
-The Christ Law of the Spirit is: "written not with ink but with the spirit of the living God; not in the tablets of stone, but in the fleshly tablets of the heart" (11 Cor.
-3:3).
-That Law is based on love for God instead of fear of God; love for God because of the love that God has for His children which was demonstrated so wonderfully and perfectly through God's own Christ when He subjected Himself to the laws of His own creation, living as man lives yet overcoming all weakness and temptation, and finally achieving all He set out to do.
+Christ came to fulfil the written Law of Moses and the prophets, and in so doing, ended the written Law of Moses: "Christ is the end of the law" (Rom.10:4).
+The Christ Law of the Spirit is: "written not with ink but with the spirit of the living God; not in the tablets of stone, but in the fleshly tablets of the heart" (2 Cor.3:3).
+That Law is based on love for God instead of fear of God - contrition instead of attrition; love for God not least because of the love that God has for His children which was demonstrated so wonderfully and perfectly through God's own Christ when He subjected Himself to the laws of His own creation, living as mankind lives yet overcoming each and every trial and temptation, teaching and healing, and finally achieving all He set out to do with the Cross and the Resurrection.
+(Also see also Jer.31:33, Heb.10:16 - Please note that this is a spiritual process of spirit-consciousness, it is one of contrition and conscience worked by the instruction and teaching of the Spirit as a direct consequence of the birth, life and death of Christ Jesus; this is not - as many who miss the meaning of this wonderful gift entirely have claimed - the introduction of the Bible into the affairs of humankind).

 Just as tellingly, Christ gives a practical demonstration of the substitution of an old Mosaic law (which demanded the stoning of adulteresses) with a new compassionate law of forgiveness with contrition when He saved an adulteress from certain death and instead told her to mend her ways, and that He, in God's Name, did not condemn her (John 8:1-11).